Hitting the magical six figures for your salary is a landmark moment in your career and definitely deserves the popping of a champagne cork or two.

 As an example, if you’d planned to contribute the maximum amount of your Annual Allowance of £60,000 annually, you could only do it for 18 years – and working lives are usually a lot longer.

 If you’re planning on avoiding the 60% tax trap by regularly diverting tens of thousands of pounds into your pension, you’re no longer limited by how much you can contribute over the lifetime of your career.
 Your only limit is the Annual Allowance of £60,000.

 Without a doubt, using your pension is an excellent way to escape the 60% tax trap and may also greatly enhance your retirement savings.

+Penfold is the award-winning digital pension designed to help you take control of your savings and grow your wealth.
 Effortlessly combine old pensions into one smart plan, accessible anytime online or in our app.
-Finally, complete control over your pension future.
+Get complete control over your pension future.